A simple gravitational self-decoherence model: Abstract

 \section{Abstract}

-One of the greatest debates of our time is whether our macroscopic world (i)~naturally emerges from quantum mechanics or (ii)~requires new physics.
-We argue for~(ii) and propose a simple gravitational self-decoherence mechanism.
-The purity loss for a free quantum particle is evaluated and shown to be extremely inefficient for elementary particles but very effective for those at the Planck scale.
-The physical picture behind it is that coherence would easily leak from heavy enough particles to (non-observable) spacetime quantum degrees of freedom.
+One of the most significant debates of our time is whether our macroscopic world (i)~naturally emerges from quantum mechanics or (ii)~requires new physics.
+We argue for the latter and propose a simple gravitational self-decoherence mechanism.
+For this purpose, we postulate the existence of a Heisenberg cut such that particles with masses~$m$ much smaller and larger than a critical mass~$M_\text{C}$ (of the order of the Planck mass~$M_\text{P}$) would be necessarily treated according to quantum and classical rules, respectively.
+Our effective model is designed to capture the new physics that free quantum particles would experience as their masses approach~$M_\text{C}$.
+The purity loss for free quantum particles is evaluated and shown to be highly inefficient for quantum particles with~$m \ll M_\text{C}$ but very effective for those with~$m \sim M_\text{C}$.
+The physical picture behind it is that coherence would (easily) leak from heavy enough particles to (non-observable) spacetime quantum degrees of freedom.
+Finally, we contextualize our proposal with state-of-the-art experiments and show how it can be tested in a future Stern-Gerlach-like experiment.